Overview

 Experience the hands-on production of brand identity systems, from analysis to file output, using industry-standard prepress techniques and prepare to launch a career in this exciting industry.

-It's strongly recommended you complete DSGN 010 Adobe InDesign before registering for this course.
+We strongly recommend taking DSGN 010 Adobe InDesign before registering for this course.

 • explain the concept, purpose, and benefits of branding and brand image as they apply to the graphic design industry